 Let's take a look at some statistics to see if Google Ads is worth it or not.

-Last but not least, 65% of people click on Google ads when looking to buy.
-If your ad shows what they're looking for, consumers will click on your ad and may even make a purchase.
+Lastly, a notable 65% of people click on Google ads when looking to buy.
+If your ad aligns with their needs, it attracts clicks and may lead to conversions.

 In the end, these statistics show that investing in Google Ads is worth it.